-I can’t remember getting more timely or salient or sage advice.
+I can scarcely remember getting more timely, salient, or sage advice.

 Thanks, Campusoid.

-I strode out, barefoot and in shorts, bandages around my legs where the gumboots had bitten into my calves, plonked a bag on the stage, nodded to no less than Liz Frencham on bass, David Hyams on geet, and Bernard also wielding an axe.
-Forgotten the others.
+I strode out, barefoot and in shorts, bandages around my legs where the gumboots had bitten into my calves, plonked a bag on the stage, nodded to no less than Liz Frencham on bass, David Hyams on geet, and Bernard himself wielding his axe. 🎸 There were others.

-I fluffed the first line because I am *crap* at singing lead with accompaniment and never know when to come in, but I made it up, and when we hit the first chorus, I had props.
+I fluffed the first line because I was then crap at singing lead with accompaniment, rarely knew when to come in.
+But I made up for lost ground, and when we hit the first chorus, I had props.